haggertypat/DirectoryBundle/Resources/doc/README.markdown

 The default checks for outdated browsers, including a boolean with the result as it renders your template.

+### SEO
+There are a few features in place to let admins/devs implement SEO:

+- admins can edit "page" titles, descriptions, urls, h1 headings from CMS
+- titles and descriptions from non CMS pages must be customized by devs.
+Simply use the ``title`` and ``meta_description`` twig blocks
+- the url, title, h1, and meta description for the listings page can be customized using config options under ``listing_type``:
+  - listings_h1_heading
+  - listings_route_pattern
+  - listings_meta_description
+  - listings_meta_title

 ### Multiple Listing Types
 We after the initial development added the option to define multiple listing types.
 This configuration is optional and the bundle should still work out of the box without any new configuration changes, but this has not been fully tested.